The key role of field managers

 Access for each employee, limited to certain critical uses for crisis management,

-Access for multiple employees, by business unit or team, with certain restrictions as appropriate for shared accounts,
+Access for a business unit or team, with certain restrictions as appropriate for shared accounts,

 4. Match the right channels to the right use cases